uiucseclab/friendzone/README.md

   - Stops the service

 If, for whatever reason, you want to erase all IPs that are stored, simply erase the *friendzone.db* file.

+####References
+Most of the basic proxy logic comes from [here](http://voorloopnul.com/blog/a-python-proxy-in-less-than-100-lines-of-code/) I also spent many hours scouring stackoverflow.com for help with other python functionality